 Shrovetide (or “maslenitsa” in Russian) is celebrated in the last week before Christian Orthodox Great Fast, seven weeks before Easter.
 Shrovetide is the holiday preserved by Slavic peoples from pagan (pre-Christian) times.
 Those days it was called differently when just like many other nations, ancient Slavs had traditional feast associated with winter wires and meeting of spring.
 At the time this feast was associated with the name of Veles – god of fertility and livestock in ancient Slavs pantheon.
-This holiday represented awakening of nature from winter sleep and marked beginning of the work in the fields.
-Also, feast table must have been plentiful and very hearty as it was meant to manifest the hope for the harvest year.
+This holiday represented the awakening of nature from winter sleep and marked the beginning of the work in the fields.
+Also, the feast table must have been plentiful and very hearty as it was meant to manifest the hope for the harvest year.
 Time of this holiday has always been cheerful and it was believed those who refuse to be merry would end up living “in bitter trouble” for the rest of the year.

 Shrovetide has always been a happy and much anticipated time.
 It had all kinds of nicknames – fair, broad, bold, fat, cheese week.
 Carnival lasts seven days and each of them has its own special name and meaning.

 Every Shrovetide begins on Monday.
 Swings and slides for children were built especially for this day and tables with sweets were prepared in advance.
 In the morning children were making and dressing up a straw doll representing Shrove herself.
 In villages, people were going from house to house singing special carols while housewives were starting to bake pancakes.
 The first pancake was always given to the poor in remembrance of the dead and then children were treated with pancakes too.
 Finally, in the afternoon everyone was heading out for fun snow slides.
 Typical carol words were something like this: